"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts

-To generate these projections, we combined $\mD$ and $\mD^\prime$, ran PaCMAP on this combined dataset, and plotted the lower dimensional datasets separately.
-The PaCMAP visualizations serve as explanations on their own; because PaCMAP preserves the global structure of datasets, visualizing them on a common projected space enables us to understand the cluster structure and relative shifts qualitatively.
-Even a bird's eye view of the datasets using PaCMAP provides us with some useful information.
-For one, both datasets have similar structures in the feature space, implying that their features are likely to take on the same range of values.
+To generate these PaCMAP projections, we combined $\mD$ and $\mD^\prime$, ran PaCMAP on this combined dataset, and plotted the lower dimensional datasets separately.
+The PaCMAP visualizations serve as explanations on their own; because PaCMAP preserves the global and local structure of datasets \citep{pacmap}, visualizing them on a common projected space enables us to understand the cluster structure and relative shifts qualitatively.
+Even a bird's eye view of the datasets using PaCMAP provides us with very useful information.
+First, both datasets have similar structures in the feature space, implying that their features are likely to take on the same range of values.
 Another indication is the larger presence of people who defaulted on their loan in the higher risk dataset $\mD^\prime$ (i.e. class $1$ labels).